Marco808x/GIS_Frankfurt/ReadMe.md

-Frankfurt map:
-create a geographical information systems wich shows you the value of an area based on the number of schools, trees and transport stations in a radius of 500m.
+GIS Frankfurt is a map of Frankfurt wich shows the value of an area in a color between red and green, based on the number of schools, trees and transport stations are around.
-A Grid of coordinationpoints was created only.
+First of all, the required data was collected from the sides.
+Then the data get cleaned (includes converting one coordination system into an other, get the longitude and latitude for dresses and more) und were uploaded to a local sql databank.
+In the next step, a grid of geographic points over Frankfurt was created.
-This programm calculates a value for each coordinationpoints wich are spread over Frankfurt.
-For each of these points a scores gets calculated.
-To calculated the score all trees, schools and transport stations inside the radius (≈700m) of a point where counted.
-Based on these numbers a scores gets calculated for a point.
-The score gets later plotted with a color (red-green).
+For each of these points a value was calculated based on the number of trees, schools and transport station wich are inside a radius of 700m: point value = tree*number inside a circle*wieght + …(schools)… + …(transport stations)… After the calculation the values were scaled and uploaded into the sql db.
+In the last step the value were plotted in a counter map together with the borders of Frankfurt.

 data_cleaning: